Gurdeep Singh Sappal: Career

 Sappal started his career as Senior Research Fellow in Council for Scientific and Technology Research (CSIR), where he worked on Information Systems for Mlti Sectoral Rural Development.
 He also worked for inconclusive Ph.D. in Information Systems at IIT, Delhi.
 Thereafter, he worked on several research projects in rural technology development, District Primary Education Programme, Sarva Shiksha Abhiyan and child labour.
 He was also an active participant in adult literacy and post-literacy campaigns.

 He has also worked as aide to Suresh Pachauri, Minister of State for Personnel and Parliamentary Affairs from 2004 - 2007, in the UPA 1 government.
-Thereafter, he was the associated with the election of the President of India and Vice President of India in 2007.
+Thereafter, he was associated with the election of the President of India and Vice President of India in 2007.
 He was the main coordinator for the election campaign of Mohammad Hamid Ansari, who went on to become the Vice President of India for two successive terms, i.e. 2007-2012 and 2012–2017.
 After taking office in August 2007, the Vice President of India Hamid Ansari chose him as his main advisor for political and parliamentary work and appointed him as the Officer on Special Duty.
 The association lasted for the entire two terms of Sh.
 Ansari as the Vice President of India.
 In 2008, Rajya Sabha decided to start its own 24x7 TV channel.
 The efforts to begin the channel were frustrated due to various reasons for the next three years.
 In 2011, the decision was taken to hand over the reins of the proposed channel to Sappal, who was given the additional task of the CEO, RSTV.
 Within months of taking the charge, he started limited broadcast of the channel on 26 August 2011.
 Subsequently, it became a 24x7 channel on 26 January 2012.